codeamt/EthElection/README.md

 cd electionDemo && npm run dev
 ```
 <br>
 Now go to http://localhost:7545 in the browser, and the dapp should be running!
-You're allowed one vote per address! <br>
+You're allowed one vote per address!
+<br><br>

 <b>7.
 Import Addresses to Test Vote Incrementing </b>